jeremytammik/geolocation_waldrain/README.md

 ## Solution

-I found various answers and articles describing how to calculate the distance in metres between to points given their latitude and longitude.
+I found various answers and articles describing how to calculate the distance in metres between two points given their latitude and longitude.

 The simplest suggestion is to apply the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula), assuming that the Earth is a sphere with a circumference of 40075 km.
 In that case, the length in meters of 1 degree of latitude is always 111.32 km, and the length in meters of 1 degree of longitude equals `40075 km * cos( latitude ) / 360`.